laminlabs/lamin-blog/docs/1000genomes.md

 And we discuss how lakehouse frameworks, including Iceberg, LaminDB, and LanceDB, avoid problems that arise from letting agents directly work on raw files.

 An atlas like 1000 Genomes[^1000g] serves as a foundational reference for researchers to understand disease-associated mutations and evolutionary history.
-Such studies often require querying large amounts of data and are today often performed agentically and based on big data formats, most notably Parquet files.
+Such studies often require querying large amounts of data and are today often performed agentically based on big data formats, most notably Parquet files.
-Several benchmarks exist that show that queries of Parquet files can be up to a factor 1000 faster than querying VCF files, let alone cloud access advantages.[^23andme][^azure-genomics][^aws-emr][^boufea2017]
+Several benchmarks show that queries of Parquet files can be up to a factor 1000 faster than querying VCF files, let alone cloud access advantages.[^23andme][^azure-genomics][^aws-emr][^boufea2017]
 Hence, we transform VCF files from two collections into Parquet files: Dataset 1 stores Copy Number Variants (CNVs) called for each individual, totalling 4.86M observations across 3201 files.
 Dataset 2 is a population-level catalog of all unique variants — CNVs, Single Nucleotide Variants (SNVs), and small insertions/deletions (Indels) — totalling 88M observations across 26 files.

 | #     | Variant types      | Grouping       | Variants | Files | Exemplary features                       | Explore                                                                    |